RealGSCGAMING/RealGSCGAMING.github.io/README.md

-# my site
+# this is my website
-there is nothing here yet, im still learning how to customise webpages
+im still working on it